2022 Headliners

 Norma Dunning is an Inuk professor, grandmother and writer.
 Her short story collection, Tainna (the unseen ons), received the Governor General’s Literary Awards for 2021.
 Annie Muktuk and Other Stories received the Danuta Gleed award in 2018.
 Dunning’s first collection of poetry, Eskimo Pie: a poetics of Inuit Identity, was released in 2020.
 Her second collection of poetry, Akia (the other side), will be published in July 2022.
 Kinauva? (what’s your name?), Dunning’s first work of nonfiction, will release in 2023.
 She lives in Edmonton.

-Shima Aisha Robinson (aka Dwennimmen) is an amiskwaciy-wâskahikan (Edmonton – Treaty 6) born poet and spoken word artist who embodies, with every poem and pursuit, the ancient meaning of her chosen pen name.
-Dwennimmen ...
+Shima Aisha Robinson is an amiskwaciy-wâskahikan (Edmonton) born student, community builder, poet and spoken word artist who embodies, with every literary and scholarly effort, the ancient meaning of her chosen pen name.
+Dwennimmen is ...
 Read More

 Hannah Gelderman